The Five Sources of Power

 The two categories

-French and Raven grouped their five sources into two categories.
+French and Raven grouped their five sources into two categories: organisational power (legitimate, reward, coercive) and personal power (expert, referent).

 The distinction matters.
 Organisational power comes with the position and can be taken away by the organisation.
 Personal power belongs to the individual and travels with her wherever she goes.